flengyel/Zettel/README.md

 ---
 # <TITLE>

-The Zettel body begins after the H1 heading and ends immediately before the **SEE ALSO** section below.
+The note body begins after the H1 heading and ends immediately before the `## SEE ALSO` section below.
 The H1 text is identical to the `<TITLE>` portion of `title` following `<ID> `, apart from trailing spaces.
 Titles may change; IDs do not.